-In addition to commitments outlined in the above table, subsequent to March 31, 2018 the Company has committed to deliver 8,676 ounces of gold over a 36 month period commencing on January 23, 2019 relating to the gold forward sale (Note 16 and Note 28).
+In addition to commitments outlined in the above table, the Company has committed to deliver 8,676 ounces of gold over a 36-month period commencing January 23, 2019 relating to the gold forward sale (Note 16).

 6. OFF BALANCE SHEET ARRANGEMENTS